FingerprintOptions

 The tier model

-Signals are grouped into three tiers based on reliability and collection cost.
-Tier 1 runs nine signals by default — audio, canvas, webgl_gpu_identity, webgl_params, screen, platform, timezone, fonts, and math.
-These are fast, high-entropy, and work well across all supported browsers.
+Signals are grouped into tiers based on reliability and collection cost.
+Tier 1 runs the default signal set: fast, high-entropy signals that work well across all supported browsers.
+The specific signals in each tier are catalogued on the overview page.

-Tier 2 adds four opt-in signals: css_probe, media_devices, webgl_gpu_trace, and webgpu.
-These are slightly slower and may behave differently across browsers.
-Tier 3 is two niche signals — speech_voices and storage_quota — that are low-entropy and restricted in some environments.
+Tier 2 adds seven opt-in signals: css_probe, media_devices, webgl_gpu_trace, webgpu, webgl_pixel_readback, permissions, and webrtc_sdp.
+These are slightly slower or have more variance across browsers. permissions and webrtc_sdp were both added post-1.20.0.
+Tier 3 is two niche signals (speech_voices and storage_quota) that are low-entropy and restricted in some environments.

 Pass tiers: [1, 2] or tiers: [1, 2, 3] to opt in to broader coverage.
 The default tiers: [1] is the right choice for most deployments.